Passa al contenuto principale

 Opzioni

-Links package from <dir> directory to node_modules of package from where you're executing this command.
+Links package from <dir> directory to node_modules of package from where you're executing this command. <dir> must be a relative or absolute path.

 For example, if you are inside ~/projects/foo and you execute pnpm link ../bar, then a link to bar will be created in foo/node_modules/bar.